itsxwang/software-development/Backend/What_is_URL/WhatIsURL.md

 URLs are a fundamental part of the web, enabling users to access and navigate resources seamlessly.
 Understanding the structure, components, and best practices for URLs is essential for web developers, SEO specialists, and anyone involved in creating or managing web content.
 By following the guidelines outlined in this document, you can create effective, secure, and SEO-friendly URLs that enhance the user experience and improve your website's performance.

 ---

-This `README.md` provides a comprehensive overview of URLs, covering every aspect in depth.
-Whether you're a beginner or an experienced professional, this guide should serve as a valuable resource for understanding and working with URLs.